-Interesting Fact: Kale can survive in temperatures as low as 28 degrees Fahrenheit and the colder it gets outside, the sweeter Kale will be.
+Interesting Fact: Kale can survive in temperatures as low as 28 degrees Fahrenheit.
+The colder it gets outside, the sweeter Kale will be.

-Growers Tip: Kale is the most grower-friendly crop on our list and can be grown during every season in most climates.
-Kale loves two things most of all, cool weather and moist soil, so make sure to keep the soil moist (not wet) for best results.
+Growers Tip: Kale is the most grower-friendly crop on our list.
+It can be grown during every season in most climates.
+Kale loves two things most of all, cool weather and moist soil.
+Make sure to keep the soil moist (not wet) for best results.

 Check out this amazing Kale and Black Bean Burrito recipe from Cookie+Kate!

-Onions: It’s true that onions are a year-round vegetable, but they are on this list because these juicy and globe-shaped veggies reach their peak during the early fall when they are harvested.
+Onions are a year-round vegetable, but they are on this list due to their optimal harvest time.
+These juicy and globe-shaped veggies reach their peak during the early fall when they are harvested.
 Onions add an unmistakable sweetness and earthy baseline of flavor to anything they are added to.
 At their core, onions are a modest vegetable and are hardly ever the featured portion of a dish, making them the ultimate team player vegetable.
 However, they have a vital role in many of our favorite dishes.
-They are commonly used in dishes such as soups, sauces, stews, salads, sandwiches, stir-fry’s and more across almost every continent and culture throughout the world.
+They are commonly used in dishes such as soups, sauces, stews, salads, sandwiches, stir-fries and more across almost every continent and culture throughout the world.

 Interesting Fact: Spanish onions or “yellow onions” as they are sometimes referred to as having a more pungent onion flavor.
 Vidalia onions are true “sweet onions” and develop an overall sweeter and juicier flavor.